Christian Louboutin: Career

-Louboutin began sketching shoes in his early teens, ignoring his academic studies.
+Louboutin's passion for designing shoes started at a young age, overshadowing his interest in academics and leading him towards a successful career in fashion.
 Going through a punk phase, he was in a few films, including the 1979 cult classic Race d'ep and The Homosexual Century, which attracted an English-language audience.
-His first job was at the Folies Bergères, the cabaret where he assisted the entertainers backstage.
+His first job was at the Folies Bergère, the cabaret where he assisted the entertainers backstage.
 He was also a fixture on the city's party scene alongside Mick Jagger and Andy Warhol.

-His little formal training included drawing and the decorative arts at the Académie d'Art Roederer.
-Louboutin says his fascination with shoes began in 1976 when he visited the Musée national des Arts d'Afrique et d'Océanie on the avenue Daumesnil.
-It was there that he saw a sign from Africa forbidding women wearing sharp stilettos from entering a building for fear of damage to the extensive wood flooring.
-This image stayed in his mind, and he later used this idea in his designs.
-"I wanted to defy that", Louboutin said.
-"I wanted to create something that broke rules and made women feel confident and empowered."

 Fascinated by world cultures, he ran away in his teens to Egypt and also spent a year in India.
 Louboutin returned to Paris in 1981, where he assembled a portfolio of drawings of elaborate high heels.
 He brought it to the top couture houses.
 The effort resulted in employment with Charles Jourdan.
-Subsequently, Louboutin met Roger Vivier, who claims to have invented the stiletto, or spiked-heel shoe.
-Louboutin became an apprentice in Vivier's atelier.
+Subsequently, Louboutin met Roger Vivier, who invented the modern stiletto, or spiked-heel shoe, and the chrome-plated buckle pump.
+Louboutin became an apprentice in Vivier's atelier, Roger Vivier.